watermelon30/ProjectGame-js/README.md

-This is the 159.333 project in Massey Univerity by Jack Chen.
+This is the 159.333 project in Massey Univerity.

-The project is an Agar.io like multi-player game.
-It introduces more characters that allows users to choose from.
+This is a multi-player game inspired by famous game Agar.io.
+It introduces more characters with different functionalities that allows users to choose from.

-Program is written in Javascript with server built with Node.js and Socket.IO.
+Program is written in Javascript with server built with Node.js, Socket.io and express module.

-To run the program, Node.js needs to be installed in the computer.
+To run the program, Node.js needs to be installed.
 Open the command prompt, change directory to the root of the folder, and type "node server.js".
 Program should appear with URL localhost:8888 in your browser.